Penryn, Cornwall: Later history

 From 1554, Penryn held a parliamentary constituency, which became Penryn and Falmouth in 1832.
 The constituency was abolished in 1950, Penryn becoming part of the Falmouth and Camborne constituency.
 It received a royal charter as a borough in 1621, mainly in a bid by the crown to cure the town of piracy.
 At least three mayors of Penryn were convicted of piracy between 1550 and 1650.
 The arms of the borough of Penryn were a Saracen's head Or in a bordure of eight bezants.

-The merchant traveller and writer Peter Mundy (c.1600–67) was the son of a Penryn pilchard trader and travelled extensively throughout his life in Asia (where he was one of the first Europeans to taste Chaa), Russia and Europe before returning to Penryn to write his Itinerarium Mundi ('World Itinerary'); one of the earliest travel guides in English.
+The merchant traveller and writer Peter Mundy (c.1600–67) was the son of a Penryn pilchard trader and travelled extensively throughout his life in Asia (where he was one of the first Europeans to taste tea), Russia and Europe before returning to Penryn to write his Itinerarium Mundi ('World Itinerary'); one of the earliest travel guides in English.

 By the mid-17th century, the port was thriving from trade in Cornish fish, tin and copper.
 However, Penryn lost its custom house and market rights to the new town of Falmouth as a direct result of supporting the Parliamentary side in the English Civil War (1642–48).

 In the early 19th century, granite works were established by the river and large quantities of the stone were shipped from its quays for construction projects both within the UK and abroad.

+The population was 3,337 in 1841.

 The A39 road, which begins in Bath and is about 200 mi long, once passed through Penryn towards the end of its route in nearby Falmouth, but in 1994 was diverted around the town when the Penryn Bypass was opened, incorporating a stretch of new road along with upgrading to an existing road.

 The town is the setting of the play The Penryn Tragedy, which tells of a young man unwittingly murdered by his parents after disguising himself as a rich stranger.

-Present-day Penryn
+Today

 Today, Penryn is a quiet town and has retained a large amount of its heritage.
 A large proportion of its buildings date from Tudor, Jacobean and Georgian times; the town has therefore been designated as an important conservation area.
 The local museum is housed in Penryn Town Hall.
 The town hall building is partly 17th century and partly 19th century in date; its clock tower is dated 1839.

+Penryn has seen some redevelopment in the early 21st century, with the construction of mixed-use development Jubilee Wharf in 2007, and the renovation of former storage unit Jubilee Warehouse as a workspace.
+In 2022, a public consultation was held at The Fish Factory on a proposed regeneration scheme for Commercial Road.
+The scheme aims to prioritise pedestrian traffic, through widened pavements and development of new public space.

+Governance

+There are two tiers of local government covering Penryn, at parish (town) and unitary authority level: Penryn Town Council and Cornwall Council.
+The town council meets at Penryn Town Hall and has its offices at Penryn Library in St Thomas Street.